 Adult moth is stout with wavy white markings on the brown forewings and white hind wings with a brown patch along its margin.
 Eggs are laid in groups usually on ventral side of the tender leaves and covered with brown hair.
 The egg period is 4-5 days.
 Larva is stout, cylindrical, pale brownish with dark markings.
 The body may have row of dark spots or transverse and longitudinal grey and yellow bands.
 When fully grown, measures about 35-40 mm in length.

-Funnel trap with Spo-do Lure at 15/ha for monitoring.
+Funnel trap with Spodo-O-lure at 15/ha for controlling.

 Please use hand gloves / clean hand for handling lure

 Pheromone used 99% pure.

 Packing signal unit in anti smell realizing pouch

 Lure working day in field life 30- 45days

 Silicon Rubber Septa and vial